 You should already be familiar with the following tutorials:

 - How to set up webhosting for your WordPress site

 - How to set up a nameserver for your domain name

-In addition to our step-by-step written tutorials, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation training module, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.